Contact Sigma Theta Tau

 Mission & Vision

 Membership is by invitation to baccalaureate and graduate nursing students who demonstrate excellence in scholarship and to nurse leaders exhibiting exceptional achievements in nursing.
-Invitations are sent every August and February.
+Invitations are sent to eligible student every September and March.
+Nurse leader candidates can apply at any time by following this link.

 Registered Nurse Student Criteria